kupzsensei/cerberus-ai-cai/README.md

 ## Key Features

-*   **PDF Analysis & Processing**: Upload single or multiple PDF documents for in-depth analysis.
+*   **Advanced PDF Analysis & Professional Export**: Upload single or multiple PDF documents for in-depth analysis.
 The system intelligently extracts and processes content, providing actionable insights.
+Export reports to professional, high-quality PDFs with selectable text, proper formatting, and pagination.
+*   **Enhanced User Interface (UI/UX)**: Enjoy a clean, consistent, and intuitive user experience across all features, with polished styling and improved readability.
 *   **Dynamic Ollama Integration**: Effortlessly manage and switch between various Ollama servers and their available language models directly from the intuitive frontend UI.
 This flexibility ensures optimal performance and model selection for diverse tasks.
 *   **Asynchronous Background Processing**: Handles large-scale PDF processing tasks efficiently in the background, preventing timeouts and ensuring a smooth user experience.
 *   **Real-time Task Monitoring**: Keep track of all PDF processing tasks with real-time status updates.